-Canvas (https://kenan-flagler.instructure.com/): Canvas is an internal course management system that instructors as well as students utilize for things such as assignment submission, discussion boards, class announcements, syllabi and many other course-related materials.
+Canvas (https://kenan-flagler.instructure.com/) : Canvas is an internal course management system that instructors as well as students utilize for things such as assignment submission, discussion boards, class announcements, syllabi and many other course-related materials.
 Access is provided to you via the course instructor and typically occurs 1-2 weeks prior to the start of the respective course.
-For technical issues related to the use of Canvas, contact IT Academic Technologies (ITAcademicTechnologies@kenan-flagler.unc.edu) or the Kenan-Flagler IT Service Desk (<a href="itagle-itagl
+For technical issues related to the use of Canvas, contact IT Academic Technologies (ITAcademicTechnologies@kenan-flagler.unc.edu) or the Kenan-Flagler IT Service Desk (itservicedesk@kenan-flagler.unc.edu or 919-962-0792).